smjcc/ELL/README.md

 An x86 single sector Linux bootloader.

-It does not support initrd, and the kernel command line is limited to 48 bytes.

-Uses ah=0x02 for int13 disk reads (my olden boxen won't do 0x42)
+Uses ah=0x02 for int13 disk reads, so it does not require the ah=0x42 int13 extensions.

-This linux bootloader coexists with the Protective Partition Table (PPT) of a GUID (GPT) Partitioned disk, entirely within the first sector of the boot disk.
+This Linux bootloader coexists with the Protective Partition Table (PPT) of a GUID (GPT) Partitioned disk, entirely within the first sector of the boot disk.

-It expects a valid GUID Partition Table (GPT), with two valid linux kernels in the first two partitions (no filesystems).
+It expects a valid GUID Partition Table (GPT), with one or two valid Linux kernels in the first one or two partitions (no filesystems).
-All of both partitions must be within the fisrt 33.5MB of the disk, as we only use a 16bit logical block address (LBA).

-A byte at offset 447(0x1bf) in the first sector contains two flag bits declaring which kernel will boot by default, and whether to boot the other kernel once, clearing that flag.
+If ONETIME is defined, a flag byte in the sector contains two flag bits declaring which of two kernels will boot by default, and whether to boot the other kernel once, clearing that flag. (sector must be written to)

-The kernels in partitions 1 and 2 are presumed to mount the filesystems in partitions 3 and 4 respectively.
+The kernels in partitions 1 and 2 are then presumed to mount the filesystems in partitions 3 and 4 respectively, so the last byte of the kernel command string is incremented when the second kernel is loaded.
+(e.g. root=sda3 must be right justified at the end of the command buffer)

+LIMITATIONS:

+This code assembles using NASM.

+It does not support loading an initrd.
+(you can still use the kernel's internal initramfs)

+The kernel command line is limited to 47 bytes, or consumes code space.

+All kernel partitions must be within the first 33.5MB of the disk, as a 16bit logical block address (LBA) is used.

+The command line passed to the kernel can be stored below or inside of the protective partition table.
+When stored below, it consumes space otherwise available for code.
+When stored inside, it crashes the last three partition entries. (fdisk will report this as a "hybrid" GPT, but the kernel will use the GPT data, and no other problems have been seen with this approach so far)

+THEORY:

 The project here is to boot a kernel in partition 1, mounting partition 3 as root squashfs, or the kernel in partition 2, mounting partition 4 as root squashfs.

-This gives us two complete system copies.

-This allows us to upgrade the kernel and root filesystem, (via busybox "dd" of the kernel and cramfs into two partitions) while keeping the older stable system should the new one fail.
+This gives us two complete copies of the operating system, which allows us to upgrade the kernel and root filesystem, while retaining a backup to fall back to should the upgrade fail.

-Resources permitting, we then mount partition 5 as SWAP, and partion 6 as overlayfs.

 With a watchdog started by the kernel, and tickled by the OS only when it believes it is stable (and remotely accessible), the result should be safely upgradable remotely via dropbear.

-This code assembles using NASM.

-The command line passed to the kernel can be defined inline, severely limiting the size, or it can be placed in the first sector of the boot drive at offset 0x1cd through 0x1fd, partially crashing the end of the Protective Partition Table.
-The last character in the command line is bytewise incremented when booting the second kernel partition, so the root= command must be last.

 The embedded system itself can change which kernel will be booted by default, the command line, and whether the other kernel should